DonIsaac/Lumen/README.md

 # Arithmetic Interpreter

-This project is an arithmetic expression interpreter.
+This project is an interpreter for a language that supports some basic mathematical operations.
 It works by sending user input through a lexer and parser, and then evaluating the resulting AST.

-This interpreter has the following features:
+The language used by this interpreter supports the following features:

 - Addition, subtraction, multiplication, and division
 - logarithms and exponents